h2oai/steam/README.md

 	- steam--linux-amd64.tar.gz
 	- automl-hdp2.2.jar

-3. On the YARN machine, change directories to the Steam directory, then set up the Jetty server using one of the following methods:
+3. On the YARN machine, change directories to the Steam directory, then run the H2O Java Model Compilation Service.
+This service is required for Steam to be able to compile and build models for deployment purposes:

 		cd steam--linux-amd64/steam
 		java -jar var/master/assets/jetty-runner.jar --port 8811 var/master/assets/ROOT.war